cognitae-ai/Cognitae/README.md

 Standard LLMs are structurally incentivised toward sycophancy, parasocial bonding, and flattery.
 Cognitae is a modular framework of 22 AI agents—each defined by strict, human-readable YAML architectures—designed to cage those failure modes and produce AI behaviour that is auditable, honest, and genuinely useful.

 Every agent listed below is live and interactive.
-Click any **Try It Now** link to start a conversation immediately.
+Click any **Try It Now** link to start a conversation immediately, I would suggest using either thinking or pro for gemini, however fast will still work fine.

 ---